-COURSE - XII: FIELD STUDY- Marine Habitat
+COURSE - XII: FIELD STUDY- MARINE HABITAT

 Course Code 21P2EVSP04

-Title of the course Field Study - Marine Habitat
+Title of the course FIELD STUDY - MARINE HABITAT

-Semester in which the course is to be taught Semester II
+Semester in which the course is to be taught SEMESTER II

 No. of credits 1

 No. of contact hours 45

-- CO1: Apply what was studied in the theory courses - CO2: Acquaint themselves with the physical, chemical and biological factors in-situ - CO3: Learn to observe the marine ecosystem and its diversity and record findings - CO4: Identify ecologically fragile areas in the Marine ecosystem and suggest mitigation measures - CO5: Learn to work in a team and coordinate activities to achieve the aim
+- CO1: Apply what was studied in the theory courses - CO2: Acquaint themselves with the physical, chemical and biological factors in-situ - CO3: Learn to observe the marine ecosystem and its diversity and record findings - CO4: Identify ecologically fragile areas in the Marine ecosystem and suggest mitigation measures - CO5: Learn to work in a team and coordinate activities to achieve the aim write an exhaustive report embodying introduction, review of literature, methodology, results, discussion, conclusion and references.

-Students conduct a field study in Marine ecosytem, observe and study through experiments and experience in-situ the physico-chemical factors and biodiversity and write an exhaustive report embodying introduction, review of literature, methodology, results, discussion, conclusion and references.
+Students conduct a field study in Marine ecosystem, observe and study through experiments and experience in-situ the physico-chemical factors and biodiversity and